jordan-bird/Movie-Ranking/README.md

 ~~Joint positions for candidates that draw with one another.
 Removing the random choice as a winner for the next round affects the future ordering of candidates, in this case, the drawing winners should all be given the same ranking and all be removed.~~

 More voting methods

 Text based UI

+Remove specification from loop, just print until voting has finished and then stop